Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 Recently, a new paradigm of regularly nanostructured surfaces---metasurfaces~\cite{Holloway2012,Kildishev2013,Yu2014a}---has been established for ultra-thin nonlinear and active materials \cite{Li2017,Krasnok2017}.
 While metasurfaces share with optical cavities the attractive properties of high spectral selectivity and strong field concentration, their important feature is the strong coupling to free-space beams.
-A variety of metasurface designs have been implemented for applications as diverse as wave front manipulation~\cite{Yu2011}, rapid amplitude and phase modulation~\cite{Emani2012,Yao2013,Dabidian2015,Dabidian2016}, as well as the nonlinear applications such as efficient harmonics generation \cite{Klein2006,Lee2014,Vampa2017} and all-optical modulation \cite{Wurtz2011,Guo2016,Shcherbakov2017}.
-Of particular interest are semiconductor-based metasurfaces that utilize strong, geometry-dependent Mie-type localized modes \cite{Kuznetsov2016a} with exceptionally high $Q$-factors~\cite{Wu2014,Yang2014a}.
-They have already shown record-breaking nonlinear-optical performance \cite{Shcherbakov2014b,Liu2016c,Grinblat2016,Makarov2017}, making them an attractive platform for observing PA and generating non-integer optical harmonics.
+A variety of metasurface designs have been implemented for applications as diverse as wave front manipulation~(in both linear \cite{Yu2011} and nonlinear \cite{Li2015} regimes), rapid amplitude and phase modulation~\cite{Emani2012,Yao2013,Dabidian2015,Dabidian2016}, as well as efficient harmonics generation \cite{Klein2006,Lee2014,Vampa2017} and all-optical modulation \cite{Wurtz2011,Guo2016,Shcherbakov2017}.
+Of particular interest are semiconductor-based metasurfaces that utilize strong, geometry-dependent Mie-type localized modes \cite{Kuznetsov2016a} with high $Q$-factors~\cite{Wu2014,Yang2014a}.
+They have already shown record-breaking nonlinear-optical performance on the nanoscale \cite{Shcherbakov2014b,Liu2016c,Grinblat2016,Makarov2017}, making them an attractive platform for observing PA and tunable and broadband optical harmonics.